Joristdh/Parse2GPX/README.md

 Works by parsing the semantic location history of the takeout.
 Some steps require manual corrections in-between.
 Ensure the activities are correctly labeled in the Google Maps timeline before initiating the takeout.

 ### Usage
-> jsn.py
+> kml.py _split_

 The script assumes separate daily JSON files in the **json** directory.
-There is an incomplete/untested helper function _split_takeout_json()_ that splits the monthly timeline files into days, filtered to only contain relevant activities.
+There is a helper function that splits the monthly timeline files into days, filtered to only contain relevant activities.
+This function can be invoked by adding the _split_ argument.

 ## iSKI
 I do not know how the script handles different timezones, but the *z* param in the *toDate(e, z)* method can be adjusted to your personal preference.